 - Turmeric.
 Turmeric is a bright orangish-yellow spice popular in many Asian dishes.
 It has an earthy aroma and gives a somewhat bitter flavor to foods.

 - Ground Cumin.
-A staple in much of Indian cooking, cumin gives an earthy, warming, somewhat peppery character to food.
+A staple in much of Indian cooking, cumin gives an earthy, warming, somewhat peppery flavor to food.

 - Salt.
 Just a pinch or so.